-For every £10 you save in your pension, £2 is linked to deforestation.3 harm your money, too.
+For every £10 you save in your pension, £2 is linked to deforestation.3 investing in deforestation can harm your money, too.

-In total, 31% of UK pension fund public equity and corporate bond investments are in companies and financial institutions with a high risk of causing deforestation.4
+In total, 31% of UK pension fund public equity and corporate bond investments are in companies and financial institutions with a high risk of causing deforestation.